 As shown on the plans attached to this letter, the Property is bounded by S Street NW to the north, 15th Street NW to the east, a public alley to the south, and 16th Street NW to the west.
 The Property is currently improved with the Scottish Rite Temple ("Temple"), located on the western portion of the lot, and a carriage house ("Carriage House"), located on the eastern portion of the lot along the alley to the south.
 The entire site is a designated historic landmark.
 The Property is split-zoned, with the western portion zoned RA-9 and the eastern portion zoned RA-8.
 Your client proposes to subdivide the Property into two separate record lots.
 The proposed subdivision will create a new lot line that will be coterminous with the zone boundary line, bisecting the Property into a western lot occupied by the Temple ("Western Lot") and an eastern lot ("Proposed Eastern Lot").
-The Proposed Eastern lot will be bounded by S Street to the north, 15th Street to the east, a public alley to the south and the Western Lot to the west.
-The Proposed Eastern Lot will be developed with a new apartment building that will incorporate the existing Carriage House (the "Project"), as shown in the attached plans.
+The Proposed Eastern lot will be bounded by S Street to the north.
+In Proposed Eastern Lot will be developed with a new apartment building that will incorporate the existing Carriage House (the "Project"), as shown in the attached plans.
 This determination letter pertains to the Project.

-- II.
-Zoning Issues - A. Rear Yard
+II.
+Zoning Issues

+A. Rear Yard

-The Project will front on $15^{\pm}$ Street NW, with the rear yard measured from the newly created lot line running through the Property.
-Based on the Project's proposed height of 50 feet, under Subtitle F § 605.1, the rear yard requirement is 16.7 feet.
-Pursuant to Subtitle B § 318.2, the rear yard is measured as the "mean horizontal distance between the rear line of the building and the rear lot line."
+The Project will front on 15th Street NW, with the rear yard measured from the newly created lot line running through the Projecty.
+Based on the Project's proposed height of 50 feet, under Subtile F § 605.1, the rear yard requirement is 16.7 feet.
+Pursuant to Subtile B § 318.2, the rear yard is measured as the "mean horizontal distance between the rear line of the building and the rear lot line."
 In other words, the rear yard measurement may be "averaged" across the Project, and the Project satisfies rear yard requirements so long as this average meets or exceeds 16.7 feet.
 Notably, as shown in the site plan on Sheet A-1 of the attached plans, the existing